tomasfn87/calcular-digitos-verificar-cpf/c++/README.md

 ./cpf --demo --delete-test
 ```

-- The `--delete-test` option deletes the first 2/3 objects (note the memory address changes).
+- The `--delete-test` option deletes the first 3/4 objects (note the memory address changes when turning the flag on and off).